ph4ntomnader/eos2arch/README.md

 - You must run it as root (`sudo ./eos2arch.sh`).
 - The migration is one-way.
 Rolling back requires restoring from your backup.
 - I recommend [Timeshift](https://github.com/linuxmint/timeshift) for your backups.
+- Do a dry-run first before running the actual script.

 ## Prerequisites
 - An internet connection.